Brilliantcrank/airbag-industries/content/longboard/kickin-it-storey-style.md

 title = "Kickin' it Storey Style."

 +++
 I had the honor of being the first guest on [Uncle Weepy's Depression Dungeon](https://www.patreon.com/uncleweepy) podcast.
-It's all giggles and slapstick in the beginning but Joy the  Myofunctional Therapist brings the conversation to Planet Real on unmet life goals.
+It's all giggles and slapstick in the beginning but Joy the  Myofunctional Therapist brings the conversation back to Planet Real to talk about unmet life goals.
 Thanks Joy!